'Just feels broken to me': Brain tumour survivor speaks out

 “Three years ago, with what we were earning, we could buy our youngest girl a pretty dress or shin pads for the boys.
 It wasn’t a huge stretch.”

-But Smith said the cost of “everything” has risen to “ridiculous” heights.
+But Smith said the cost of “everything” had risen to “ridiculous” heights.

 “Our power bill is up.
 Our mortgage has gone up $500 a fortnight.
 With a rates increase on top of that, that’s major,” Smith said.